alvarezmauro/google-charts/README.md

-googleCharts
+Google Charts
 ============

-Google Charts - Examples
+A few examples of charts using this awesome (and simple) library.